MrRutledge/MrRutledgeHub/content/author/admin/_index.md

 +++

-Enthusiastic and articulate university graduate with a passion for technology, I am looking to find a role as Graduate programmer/ Data analyst.
+Enthusiastic and articulate university graduate with a passion for technology, I am looking to find a role as Graduate programmer or Data analyst.
 I am adept at conveying complex technical information to a variety of audiences in a clear and understandable manner.
 Always eager to learn new skills and quick to adapt to new environments.